RM1213-ARM/LAB2-Trading-Lab/README.md

 ## 🎯 Purpose & Demonstrated Competencies

-This lab demonstrates practical engineering skills across infrastructure, networking, and application development:
+This lab demonstrates practical skills in:

+- Managing services using systemd
-- Designed and deployed a multi-tier distributed system across isolated virtual networks
+- Designing a multi-tier distributed system
-- Configured PostgreSQL with dedicated users, schemas, and access control policies
-- Built and secured an Nginx reverse proxy as a single ingress point for all client traffic
-- Developed a REST API in Python (Flask) with structured JSON responses
+- Building a REST API using Python and Flask
-- Diagnosed and resolved cross-network communication failures in a segmented environment
+- Debugging cross-network communication issues
-- Managed Linux service lifecycles using `systemd` across multiple nodes
+- Implementing reverse proxy routing with Nginx
+- Configuring PostgreSQL with secure access controls
-- Integrated frontend, backend, and database layers into a cohesive production-style system
+- Integrating frontend, backend, and database layers
+- Configuring network segmentation in a virtualised environment

 ---